 Downloading works well when you have a slower Internet connection, when you want to make sure you get the best possible video quality from start to finish, or when your computer or device will be offline when you watch the video.

 Regardless of whether a network is wired or wireless, download speeds vary by region, Internet service provider and individual network.
 To optimise your download speed, use a broadband Internet connection and a wired (instead of wireless) connection for Films & TV.

 Thanks for your feedback!

 Provide feedback for this topic

-Would you like to contact Support regarding the "Buying and renting videos on your Xbox 360 console" issue you were reading about or a different issue?
+Would you like to contact Support regarding the "How to buy or rent Films & TV content on your Xbox 360 console" issue you were reading about or a different issue?